PHPirates/django-template/readme.md

 * Install a text editor, for example `sudo apt-get install nano`.
 * To put it on the server, use `mkdir ~/.ssh`, `chmod 700 ~/.ssh`, `nano ~/.ssh/authorized_keys` and `chmod 600 ~/.ssh/authorized_keys`.
 * Test that it works by opening a new bash window and check that you can login with eve without needing to enter your password.
+* Install a firewall, `sudo apt-get install ufw`.
+* Allow SSH (22), Postgres (5432), http (80) and https (443) and other things you can think of: `sudo ufw allow xxx`.
+* `sudo ufw enable` and check with `sudo ufw status`.

 ## Local setup
-* Add your server to IntelliJ in Settings - Build, Execution, Deployment - Deployment, click on the plus icon, choose SFTP, enter the IP address of your server in SFTP host, specify user name and your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
+* Add your server to PyCharm in Settings - Build, Execution, Deployment - Deployment, click on the plus icon, choose SFTP, enter the IP address of your server in SFTP host, specify user name and your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
 Also, if not already done, specify web server root url as `http://ipadress`.
 * Make the server the default one by clicking an icon a few to the right of the 'plus' you used to add the server.
 * Go to Settings - Tools - SSH Terminal and select the server as Deployment server.
 * You should now be able to ssh into your server with Tools - Start SSH Session (assigning a shortcut to this is a good idea).